 Mileage Allowance Payments (MAPs) are what you pay your employees for journeys made for business purposes.
 You’re allowed to give employees a certain amount of MAPs each year before having to report it to HMRC – this is known as the ‘approved amount’.

 Work this out by multiplying your employee’s business travel for the year by the rate per mile for their vehicle (see below).

 If your employee uses more than one vehicle, calculate it all together.

 |Cars and Vans||45p||25p|

 Another fairly well-known option is claiming for things like office equipment and consumables like printer ink that are essential to the running of your company.
-Your employees can also claim for clothing (such as hiring a smart suit for an event), entertaining clients with food and drink, and the annual staff party as long as the cost per head doesn’t exceed £150.

 If you run a limited company, there is a way to claim on some more equipment.

 For example, if you have a laptop, you can purchase it off yourself through the company.
 That will make it a company asset and therefore it’s cost as a claimable expense.

 On top of that, you’ll get money straight from the company personally tax-free.